jsgautam/hacktoberfest/README.md

 ## Get Help

-You can get help from the DotSlash Community WhatsApp group or from me as [@jatinsingh287](https://t.me/jatinsingh287) on Telegram.
+You can get help from me as [@jatinsingh287](https://t.me/jatinsingh287) on Telegram.